 FuryBSD 12.1 Release, FreeBSD Live Builds with KDE and Xfce Desktops

-Published release of the live distribution FuryBSD 12.1, built on FreeBSD and shipped with assemblies with Xfce (1.8 GB) and KDE (3.4 GB) desktops.
-The project is being developed by Joe Maloney of iXsystems, which oversees TrueOS and FreeNAS, but FuryBSD is positioned as a community-supported independent project not affiliated with iXsystems.
+Published release of the live distribution FuryBSD 12.1, built on FreeBSD and shipped with assemblies with the Xfce (1.8 GB) and KDE (3.4 GB) desktops.
+The project is developed by Joe Maloney of iXsystems, the company that oversees TrueOS and FreeNAS, but FuryBSD is positioned as an independent, community-supported project, unaffiliated with iXsystems.

-The live image can be burned to either DVD or USB Flash.
-There is a stationary installation mode by transferring the Live environment with all changes to disk (using bsdinstall and installing on a partition with ZFS).
+The Live image can be burned to either a DVD or a USB flash drive.
+A permanent installation mode is available, allowing you to transfer the Live environment with all changes to disk (using bsdinstall and installing to a ZFS partition).
 UnionFS is used to ensure recording in the Live system.
-Unlike TrueOS-based builds, the FuryBSD project is designed to be tightly integrated with FreeBSD and leverage the core project's work, but optimize settings and environments for desktop use.
+Unlike TrueOS-based builds, the FuryBSD project is designed for tight integration with FreeBSD and leverages the core project's developments, but with settings and environment optimized for desktop use.

 FuryBSD 12.1 Release, FreeBSD Live Builds with KDE and Xfce Desktops

-Issue remarkable upgrade to FreeBSD 12.1 and a fresh package cut (2020Q1).
-Desktops updated to Xfce 4.14 and KDE 5.17.
+Issue remarkable upgrade to FreeBSD 12.1 and a fresh package release (2020Q1).
+The desktops have been updated to Xfce 4.14 and KDE 5.17.
 A new category for installing NVIDIA drivers has been added to the fury-xorg-tool configurator.
-The boot menu has been returned, allowing you to change boot options and switch to single-user mode.
+The boot menu has been restored, allowing you to change boot parameters and enter single-user mode.

-The root partition on Live media has been switched to read-write mode.
+The root partition on the Live media is set to read and write mode.

-A fresh package is used to determine the hardware and load the necessary drivers dsbdriver.
-Added xkbmap to the base package to manage keyboard layouts.
+A fresh package is used to detect the hardware and download the necessary drivers. dsbdriverdxkbmap has been added to the base package for managing keyboard layouts.

 Source: opennet.ru